Dimitry Saïd Chamy

 HE/THEY

-Born and raised in Port-au-Prince before immigrating to the United States, Chamy has taught at six universities and served as an Erasmus+ Scholar and Honorary Chair at the Art Academy in Latvia.
-He is an Ellies Creator Award recipient from Oolite Arts and holds an MFA in Graphic Design from Yale University.
-Chamy is a Research Associate Professor, Resident Artist and founding faculty at the Ratcliffe Art + Design Incubator at Florida International University in Miami, where he bases his studio.
+Chamy holds an MFA from Yale University.
+He has taught at six universities and served as an Erasmus+ Scholar and Honorary Chair at the Art Academy of Latvia in Riga.
+He is Co-Founder, Research Associate, Resident Designer and Artist at the Ratcliffe Art + Design Incubator at Florida International University in Miami.

 Drawing is a meditation.
 Flow becomes form queering the line between binaries, building bridges over reservoirs of symbols, creating an endless expanse of possibilities.
-Ritual, exploration, proof of life—drawing is how our future begins.
+Ritual, exploration, proof of life, a way to start a conversation—how our future begins.